ZJU-DAILY/LargeEA/README.md

 A full list of required packages is located in ``src/requirements.txt``

 ## Datasets
-The OpenEA dataset is provided by [OpenEA](https://github.com/nju-websoft/OpenEA)
+The IDS benchmark is provided by [OpenEA](https://github.com/nju-websoft/OpenEA)

-Our DBP1M dataset is avaliable at [Google Drive](https://drive.google.com/file/d/15jeGD-6pVGlqI5jCn7KJfGIER6AeoQ-L/view?usp=sharing)
+Our newly proposed benchmark DBP1M is available at [Google Drive](https://drive.google.com/file/d/15jeGD-6pVGlqI5jCn7KJfGIER6AeoQ-L/view?usp=sharing)

 First download and unzip dataset files, place them to the project root folder: